Elementary Teacher Preparation Policy

 The state should ensure that new elementary teachers demonstrate sufficient knowledge of the science of reading instruction.
 This goal has been revised since 2017.

 Scientifically Based Reading Instruction—Tests and Standards: All new elementary teacher candidates in Florida are required to take the Florida Teacher Certification Exam (FTCE) Elementary Education K-6 test.
-This test does not address the science of reading and therefore does not amount to a stand-alone reading test.
+This test fully addresses the science of reading and amounts to a stand-alone reading test.

 In its standards for program approval, Florida requires teacher preparation programs to address the science of reading.